ibarraz5/ass3/tcp/README.md

 *	The user should send their name and the server should receive it and greet the user by name.

+*	The user should be presented a choice between seeing a leader board or playing the game (make the interface easy so a user will know what to do).

 *	If the user chooses to start the game, the server will then send over a first quote of a character – you need to print the intended answer in the server terminal